SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 Code says, "I will return an error if value for a key is not present" and test would say "let me check if it makes sense from a client's perspective and get back".

 Essentially, it's the very act of design and coding that needs small focused episodes with actual code, driving the code with various scenarios.
-Tests and TDD help by adding some specific guidance to it, which is a huge benefit
+Tests and TDD help by adding some specific guidance to it, which is a huge benefit.

+*If all of this is not good enough, then ..*

 ### Would you buy a car without brakes?